miafranks/proteomics_protocols/tube_gel_digest_normal.md

 ### Developed in the Saito Lab by Vladimir Bulygin and Dawn Moran; adapted here by Noelle Held.
 See also Lu and Zhu Mol Cel Proteomics 2005

 ### Materials
+* Use protein low bind plastics OR you can use ethanol washed 0.5mL and 2mL tubes, one each per sample.
+To wash - rinse 1x in clean ethanol, allow to air dry in a dust free environment such as a fume hood.
+This reduces contamination by plasticizers. <br>
+* At least 25ug sample protein (can be less, but more difficult)<br>

+### Chemicals
 Make everything in LCMS grade H2O, use only LCMS grade solvents<br>
 * 1M Tris HCL, pH 7.5<br>
 * 40% Bis-acrylmide L 29:1<br>
 * Ambic 25 (25mM ammonium bicarbonate)<br>
-* Use protein low bind plastics OR you can use ethanol washed 0.5mL and 2mL tubes, one each per sample.
-To wash - rinse 1x in clean ethanol, allow to air dry in a dust free environment such as a fume hood.
-This reduces contamination by plasticizers. <br>
 * TE buffer (10mM tris HCL, 1mM EDTA in water)<br>
-* At least 25ug sample protein (can be less, but more difficult)<br>
 * gel fix solution (50% Ethanol, 10 acetic acid in LC water) - shared shelf stable<br>
 * gel destain solution (50% methanol, 10% acetic acid in LC water) - shared shelf stable<br>
 * 50/50 wash (50% ACN:50% 25mM ammonium bicarbonate) - shared shelf stable<br>